RolandWisniewski/-Integration/README.md

 ![image](https://github.com/user-attachments/assets/23a70324-a9ee-4d41-ab39-bac5baf69232)

-# Comparison of times between the Square Method and the Trapezoidal Method
+Comparison of times between the Square Method and the Trapezoidal Method:

 ```python
 fig, ax = plt.subplots()